rras1205/FocusFlowFinal/README.md

 ## Project Overview

-ProductivityAssistant is an Android application prototype designed to help students improve focus and time management using the Pomodoro technique.
+FocusFlow is an Android application prototype designed to help students improve focus and time management using the Pomodoro technique.

 The app allows users to:
 - Create local user profiles on a single device